 MED:8224 Mechanisms of Health and Disease Keystone: transition from classroom instruction in MED:8124, MED:8133, MED:8134, and MED:8223 to clinical practice; foundational information from those courses approached from the perspective of common clinic encounters; diagnostic and management decisions about common important clinical problems using the foundational knowledge gained from those courses.

 Students complete one week of skills training in MED:8320 Transition to Clerkships prior to the start of clinical clerkships.
 The two-and-a-half year clinical component of the medical curriculum is comprised of supervised hands-on clinical training at the bedside on in-patient units, in outpatient clinics, and in communities throughout the state.
 In contrast to the preclinical semesters, the clinical years vary according to a student’s individual needs.
-This period of training begins in January of the second year with 44 weeks of core clerkships.
-Students then enter various pathways where they complete a minimum of 12 weeks of selectives, four weeks of emergency or critical medicine, one four-week subinternship, and 36 weeks of advanced electives.
+This period of training begins in January of the second year with 44 weeks of core clerkships (Phase II).
+Students then enter various pathways where they complete a minimum of 10 weeks of selectives, four weeks of emergency or critical medicine, one four-week subinternship, and 32 weeks of advanced electives (Phase III).

 After completing the core clerkships, students must successfully complete Step 1 of the United States Medical Licensing Examination (USMLE) before they may be promoted to the pathways component of the curriculum.
 Students take Step 2 of the USMLE during the fall of their fourth year of the M.D. program.

 Primary venues for clinical training of medical students include University of Iowa Hospitals and Clinics, the Iowa City VA Health Care System, and the Des Moines Area Medical Education Consortium.
 Students also participate in the family practice preceptorship and the community-based primary care clerkship, which are off-campus rotations.
-Other courses may be assigned to off-campus sites, as well.
+Other courses also may be assigned to off-campus sites.

 The M.D. program's clinical curriculum requires the following clerkships and selectives.